Release notes in S3

 expanded CopyObject operations in conditional requests.

 If-MatchandIf-None-Matchheaders in these operations.
-Added corresponding keys to access policies:s3:if-matchands3:if-none-match.
+We have added the corresponding keys to access policies:s3:if-matchands3:if-none-match.

 -

-added S3 support in audit logs — s3 service;
+added S3 support to audit logs — s3 service;

 -

-added the ability to configure Object Lock for buckets and lock objects;
+added the ability to configure Object Lock and lock objects in a bucket;

 -